Solo Travel in Tasmania

 If you're feeling flush, treat yourself at Peppers Seaport Hotel, a 4.5 star stylish hotel on the waterfront of Launceston.
 Peppers has views of the river or the city and is only 20 minutes from Cataract Gorge.
 Here are our recommended hotels in Tasmania for women travelling alone:

-- If you’re looking for some company on all or part of your trip consider taking a Tasmania tour.
-Intrepid Travel offers a 6 day Taste of Tasmania including hiking at Cradle Mountain.
+If you’re looking for some company on all or part of your trip consider taking a Tasmania tour.
+Intrepid Travel is a responsible tour company and over 50% of people using their trips are solo travellers.
+They tend to use hotels instead of hostels and have a more comfortable style of accommodation and offer a 6 day Taste of Tasmania tour including hiking at Cradle mountain.

 - Tasmanian Expeditions – Offers small group activity holidays for the active solo with hiking and rafting tours.